In this blog, you'll learn about trust administration fees.

 You can control trustee fees around trust administration.
-Part of the answers centers on streamlining the trust document for trust administration.
-The other part rests on controlling how a trustee charges it's fees.
-You have the power to use a corporate trustee on your terms not theirs.
+Part of the answer centers on streamlining the trust document for trust administration.
+The other part rests on controlling how a trustee charges its fees.

-Trust Administration Fees - The Beneficiary and Grantor Dilemma
+Trust Administration Fees: The Beneficiary and Grantor Dilemma

 Background on Bank Trust Companies

 The trust officer at the local bank department offered the same stability.
 The leaders of these bank trust companies respected and paid these trust officers very well.
 The consistency of their advice and counsel offered great services to families.
 Trust administration fees were discussed but matched the quality and quantity of trust services offered.

 With these changes came the focus on revenue expansion and cost control.
 Part of the collateral damage came to bank trust departments.
 Decisions were no longer local and trust officers were no longer seen as critical parts of customer service.
 They were relegated to order takers and communicators.
 These began the challenge from you and I on trust administration fees.

 Background on Trust Fees

-- Termination fees;
+- Termination fees

-- wire transfer fees;
+- Wire transfer fees

-- bill pay fees;
+- Bill pay fees

-- special asset service fees;
+- Special asset service fees

-- tax preparation charges
+- Tax preparation charges

 Finding solace within the protections of your trust becomes more difficult when paying unnecessary trust administration fees.
 Attempting to avoid these fees by handling the trust administration yourself or a family friend can lead to a separate set of potential bad outcomes.
 1

 “Many traditional trust companies have termination fees, distribution fees, wire transfer fees, etcetera.
 We believe this occurs because they do not have an efficient process and are not selective in avoiding high maintenance trusts.”

-Different Types of Trustee Services
+6 Different Types of Trustee Services

 Most corporate trustee services offer these basic types:

-- Agency Trustee Services;
+- Agency trustee services

-- Delegated or directed trust services;
+- Delegated or directed trust services

-- Concierge trust services (can be included wrapped inside above services).
+- Concierge trust services (can be included wrapped inside above services)

 Every trustee's focus rests on managing the amount of risk they assume as the trustee and the amount of time required to full fill their fiduciary trustee duties and responsibilities.
 Most trustees do not communicate via the internet the complete fee schedule.
 This holdover from the old days continues as the norm and not the exception.
 Researching who charges for what on trust services narrows the information gap.

-Agency Trustee Services
+1. Agency Trustee Services

 Let's face many times a family wants an individual trustee (family member or friend) as the trustee.
 The roles and responsibilities of that trustee loom large for that person.
 Many corporate trustees offer a trustee service to individual trustees called Agency Trustee Services.
 The corporate trustee acts as an agent to the individual trustee.

 A trust officer assigned to help the individual trustee on best practices for record keeping, distribution decisions and other nuisances around trust administration.
 Trust administration fees for agency trustee services remain very tight and affordable.
 A great solution for families wanting an individual trustee with oversight and guidance from a corporate trustee.

-Directed or Delegated Trustee Services
+2. Directed or Delegated Trustee Services

 Directed or delegated trustee services can fall under a corporate trustee or an individual trustee.
 Using the directed trustee service model, the trustee requirement that they reside in that state, falls under a mandatory fact.
 Trust administration fees for directed or delegated trustee services should revolve around the trustees risk and time.